A Malaysian’s Handy Tips to Explore Malacca

 Did I say three?
 Oh, why not throw in another one…

-Buah Melaka are green doughy balls dusted with coconut shavings (yes, the green is from pandan leaf).
+Buah Melaka are green doughy balls dusted with coconut shavings (yes, the green is also from pandan leaf).
 Inside is a chunk of palm sugar, which melts when the balls are boiled in water.
 So the sugar should pop in your mouth when you chew on the ball.
 (That’s how you know it was proper).

 Note: Another Malacca must-have dessert that vegans can have.